Diocese of South Kerala of the Church of South India: History

 The history of the Protestant Missions in South Kerala begins with the arrival of William Tobias Ringeltaube on 25 April 1806 at Mylaudy near Cape Comorin(Kanyakumari).
 As missionary work was already started in Tranquebar, a Danish colony, Ringeltaube travelling in a Danish ship arrived at Tranquebar, invited by Maharasan Vethamonikam desikar the first convert christian from this region.
 Travancore was then a native state under British protection ruled by its Maharaja.
 It was with great difficulty and largely through the intervention of the British Resident in Travancore, Colin Macaulay, that Ringeltaube obtained permission to construct Church at Mylaudy.
 In May 1809 the foundation stone was laid for the Church.
 The construction of a modest structure was dedicated in September that year.
 The Mylaudy Church was the first Protestant church built in the erstwhile princely state of Travancore, and it formed the nucleus of the present Kanyakumari and South part of Kerala.

+South Travancore Diocese

+In the year 1947, union of a number of Protestant denominations in South India that occurred after the independence of India.
+United Church joined with the Anglican and Methodist Churches to form the Church of South India (CSI).